-- Firm time limits (use factsheets 'Calendar' and 'Teen technology rules') - Know which games your children are playing - Do not allow online games in rooms with closed doors (public places only.
-No bedrooms) - Communicate with your children about the game.
-Get them to tell you - about the game.
-Let them know they are to talk to you if they have a problem. - Read the terms and conditions - Check chat histories (if applicable) - Periodically play with or sit down and watch your children play online
+- Set firm time limits (use factsheets 'Calendar' and 'Teen Technology Rules'). - Know which games your children are playing. - Do not allow online games in rooms with closed doors (public places only; no bedrooms). - Communicate with your children about the game.
+Get them to tell you about the game.
+Let them know they are to talk to you if they have a problem. - Read the terms and conditions. - Check chat histories (if applicable). - Periodically play with or sit down and watch them play online. - Put rules and restrictions in place regarding which games are allowable, how much money is to be spent, who they can interact with and language that is allowable

-- Put rules and restrictions in place regarding which games are allowable, how much money is to be spent, who they can interact with and language that is allowable - Never let your children add contacts they meet in a game to other communication or social networking accounts - Personal information is to be protected and not shared with other users - Assist your child to get off the game ('Mum/Dad says I have to get off' Give them a way to save face with the other gamers) - If your child appears overly engrossed, or has been online for a long time, encourage them to take a break or have a conversation with them.
-Find something to do together, preferably outside
+- Never let your children add contacts they meet in a game to other communication or social networking accounts.
+(Sign up with 'Facebook', 'Google account', etc., is a very poor idea.) - Personal information is to be protected and not shared with other users. - Assist your child to get off the game ('Mum/Dad says I have to get off.'
+Give them a way to save face with the other gamers.) - If your child appears overly engrossed or has been online for a long time, encourage them to take a break, or have a conversation with them.
+Find something to do together, preferably outside.